jovotech/jovo-framework/platforms/platform-alexa/docs/project-config.md

 });
 ```

 This ensures that your project is always deployed to the right Skill.
+During the [`build` command](./cli-commands.md#build), the `skillId` is written into the `build/platform.alexa/.ask/ask-states.json` file, which is used during the deployment.

 The `skillId` property can be especially helpful for [staging](https://www.jovo.tech/docs/staging), where different stages deploy to different Skills: